-Agree to pay for specific patient outcomes over 10 years
+Agree to pay for specific patient outcomes over an agreed period of time

 Around the world, governments, foundations, and other payers are shifting the way they pay for important services.
 They are beginning to pay for outcomes—like better educated children, housing homeless people in stable residences, reductions in crime, and decreases in child abuse and neglect.
 Organizations that believe they can achieve those outcomes raise money to expand their services.
 Often this financing comes from “impact investors,” people who want their money to produce a positive social impact and also receive financial returns.